List of Responding Schools

 In addition to a highly regarded academic component, students are offered extensive opportunities to learn professional legal skills through symposia, seminars and lectures, publication and research opportunities, and service with government and professional associations.
 For example, the Institute sponsors numerous externships for students with various parts of state government and participants write articles for the Pennsylvania Bar Association Administrative Law Journal, a professional journal for the practicing bar.
 Institute faculty are active in publishing, lecturing and providing consulting services to state government and bar associations.

 The Public Interest Resource Center - The Public Interest Resource Center (PIRC) serves as a centralized source of public interest information for students.
-PIRC keeps all students informed of public interest volunteer opportunities, offers information regarding the financing of public interest internships and careers, advises students regarding public interest coursework, and counsels students and alumni who seek public interest legal careers.
-PIRC also administers the pro bono recognition program for students on the Delaware campus, and for faculty on both campuses.
+PIRC keeps all students informed of public interest volunteer opportunities, advises students regarding public interest coursework, and counsels students and alumni who seek public interest legal careers.
+PIRC also administers the pro bono recognition program for students and faculty.

 The Center for Dispute Resolution teaches and explores the theory and practice of negotiation, mediation, arbitration and other appropriate, alternative methods of resolving disputes.
 The Center for Dispute Resolution, founded at Willamette University College of Law in 1983, was the first of its kind in the western United States and is the model against which similar endeavors are now measured. http://willamette.edu/law/centers/cdr/index.html